brakmic/BiB/docs/BiB-UI.md

 <img src="https://i.imgsafe.org/962ab8eb97.png">

-After you have successfully logged in thi screen will appear.
+After you have successfully logged in this screen will appear.
 In general the UI comprises of three parts:

 * **Sidebar Menu** on the left
 * **Activity** at the center